MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-help-and-support-overview.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 05/21/2019
+ms.date: 05/31/2019
 ms.author: justinha
 ms.reviewer: prchint
-ms.lastreviewed: 05/29/2019
+ms.lastreviewed: 05/31/2019

 ---
-# Microsoft Azure Stack Portal Help and Support
+# Microsoft Azure Stack help and support

 Beginning with the 1905 release, **Help + support** improvements in the Azure Stack portal make it easier for operators to check their support options, get expert help, and learn more about Azure Stack.

-## Documentation, Billing, and Support
+## Documentation, billing, and support

 At the top of **Help + support** are links to things you might try first, like read up about a new concept, understand how billing works, or see which support options are available.